serenmind/django-lunchlog/README.md

 ## Important notes & troubleshooting

-- If GitHub blocks pushes due to secret scanning, revoke the leaked keys immediately and remove secrets from commit history before pushing.
-Do not push `.env` or secrets.
-- To generate presigned S3 URLs the app uses django-storages / boto3.
-If you removed custom domain settings, signed URLs will use S3 endpoints.
+- When fetching the uploaded image urls through respective API endpoints, everythime a new presigned S3 URLs will be generated with defined expiry date.
+- Uploaded images will be deleted also from S3 bucket if Receipt with image or any instance of Image is deleted from database.
+- User can singup using username and pasword. email and other fields are optional.
-- The entrypoint script runs migrations/collectstatic only when needed (it uses Django checks), so container restarts are faster.
+- The entrypoint script runs migrations/collectstatic at container startup.
+- When a receipt is created with new address data, celery task retrieves the places to recommend matching the address value asynchroniously.
+For now only 10 places per address are saved in database for the sake of space management.

 ---